 As your tree grows, its branches are likely to over-grow or tilt in the wrong direction and shape.
-Pruning is an important routine maintenance that avoids this.
+Pruning is important routine maintenance that avoids this.
 It should be done throughout the year and especially during the spring when conditions for growth are optimum.

 Use a sharp pruning shear to avoid blunts that often lead to wounds that can attract pests.

-However, trees require the foliage at the early stage of their growth.
+However, trees require foliage at the early stage of their growth.
 The foliage is vital in maintaining moisture.
 So, prune sparingly to control the direction of the branches’ growth.

 When your tree is three years old or older, you should conduct pruning every year to remove dead branches and leaves.
-At this stage, it’s important to set the direction which you would like the tree to assume.
+At this stage, it’s important to set the direction in which you would like the tree to assume.